x5e/gink/javascript/markdown/index.md

 ```

 ### PairSet
-A PairSet is a data structure that resembles a Set, but has very specific items that can be added.
-The items in a PairSet consist of (Container, Container) pairs.
+A `PairSet` is a data structure that resembles a Set, but has very specific items that can be added.
+The items in a `PairSet` consist of (`Container`, `Container`) pairs.
 The operations of a PairSet are pretty simple - the pair is either included or excluded.

 ```ts
 const ps = await instance.createPairSet();